adamszustak/Street-food-api/README.md

 ## Overview

-Street food API is a REST api written in Django-rest-framework for people who wants to share their food truck and for potential future customers.
+Street food API is a REST api written in Django-rest-framework for people who wants to share their food truck and for potential future customers who want to find truck. :pizza: :hamburger:
 The project uses PostgreSQL as default database.

 ## Table of Contents